Living rural in the city is great – you can do it, too.

 “Nuisance” wildlife control strategies in gardening

-We have a lot of strategies to attract the animals and insects we want, and repel the ones we don’t.
-Here I discuss nuisance wildlife that we might want to control, as well as beneficial kinds.
+There are a lot of strategies to attract the animals and insects we want, and repel the ones we don’t.
+And sometimes, an act of welcome will reduce the nuisance effect.

-Having food and shelter for insects and wildlife means that if you garden, you’ll have visitors.
-With some experience, you’ll know which animals and insects are pests, and which are merely hazards of gardening.
-You might want to actively welcome them – putting a dish of water out for the squirrels will reduce the number of tomatoes and cucumbers they steal, because your vegetables are an easy source of water on a hot, thirsty day.
+For instance, putting out a dish of water for the squirrels will reduce the number of tomatoes and cucumbers they steal — because your vegetables are an easy source of water on a hot, thirsty day.
 They’ll go for the water bowl, so put it out sooner rather than later, and the birds will benefit too.
+(But you still want to put netting on your fruit!)

 Continue reading